 Baked pumpkin and sour cream puddings.
 Sunday night, I emailed off 497 pages containing 80,392 words to my editor (846 photos had been sent over before the weekend), went to bed at 2 a.m., woke up at 6 a.m. and a few hours later came home to a completely empty apartment and two entire hours to myself — two hours to nap or just stare slack-jawed at the ceiling fan and think about nothing for a while — and decided instead that I’d had enough of this pumpkin-free November I’d been having and went back into the kitchen to make pudding.

 There’s been quite a buzz over this frozen treat, so we tried our hand at the one-ingredient wonder – homemade banana “ice cream.”
 Go BananasBanana muffins and banana bread are classic go-to recipes for over-ripe bananas, but there are some cooler options.
-When you’ve got more bananas than you know what to do with, slice them into large pieces and place in freezer-safe bag in the freezer for at least 4 hours (overnight is better).
-These frozen fruit chunks make creamy and frothy smoothies and a surprisingly similar dairy-free alternative to ice cream.
+Skinny Strawberry Fool.
+Fresh strawberries cooked with agave get folded into Greek yogurt and whipped topping to create pretty swirls of fruit and cream.

 Serving this in a clear glass cup or champagne flute allows the pretty ribbons of red and white to show through.
 For those of you that may be unfamiliar with a fool, a fool is a quick and easy dessert that is made with fresh fruit that has been simmered with sugar and folded with fresh whipped cream.
 This skinny version tastes just as good as the full fat version, making it a perfect summer treat.
 I have yet to figure out how to make a low fat whipped cream from scratch, but I recently found an all natural whipped topping at my organic market called truwhip.
 It contains neither high fructose corn syrup nor hydrogenated oil, and is delicious!
 Skinny Strawberry Fool (with Cool Whip Free)Servings: 6 • Serving Size: 3/4 cup • Old Points: 3 pts • Points+: 5 ptsCalories: 182 • Fat: 0.4 g • Protein: 5.9 g • Carb: 37.4 g • Fiber: 2.1 gSodium: 73 mg.

 If you’re a fruit crisp virgin, try baking this dessert classic using fresh seasonal fruit.
 Here are step-by-step instructions on how to get started and some fun combinations to try.
 Pick Your FruitThe first step is to choose your favorite fruit.
 Spring and summer fruits that make a mean crisp include peaches, plums, blueberries, blackberries, strawberries, raspberries and cherries.
-Chocolate-Peanut Butter Pie.
-This isn’t a pie for Cinco de Mayo.
+You can also use frozen fruit, but make sure you’re not using the sweetened varieties.

 I mean, why not carry the deliciousness of latkes over to dessert?
 Why should potatoes have all of pan-fried-until-crunchy fun?
 Not confident in my ability to shred apples and stir in eggs and flour without an established recipe’s guidance, I found about 75 matching recipes online, each attributed to some other place, and all parading under the title “apple latkes”.
 I made them (and peace with my cast-iron skillet at the same time, hooray) and declared them pancakes, not latkes.
+They were not what I was looking for, but at least they were tasty.
+Fortunately, I’m over my need for other people to tell me how to cook (and just in time!)
+After a couple tries (did you know that apples are much less watery, er, juicy than potatoes?
 Sweet Potato Pie.
 Gingersnap-Pear Cheesecake.
 Applesauce Spice Cake.
 Indian Pudding.
 Easy Chocolate Croissants.
 Pumpkin Cheesecake.
 Frozen Yogurt Sundae With Bananas and Chocolate Sauce.